Leohmm/embedded-projects/README.md

 # embedded-projects
-Some projects made using STMCube,, Attolic and Arduino IDE
+Some projects made using STMCube and Arduino IDE